 Here’s another secret about booking Aeroplan rewards: the cancellation fee is only $90.
-Now you may think be thinking, “A hundred bucks just to change a flight I already paid for!?
-What the…” but then you’re clearly a person who has never had a modify an itinerary before because then you’d realize THAT’S SO CHEAP.
+Now you may think, “A hundred bucks just to change a flight I already paid for!?
+What the…” but apparently you’re a person who has never had a modify an itinerary before because then you’d realize THAT’S SO CHEAP.

 Update as of November 2016: Aeroplan is changing their cancellation and refund charge structure, which now range in price from $30 to $150 depending on program status.